 The central theme of The University of Akron's Teacher Education Program is "Educator as Decision Maker."
 This was chosen because the complexity of teaching is increasing and the professional knowledge base is growing.
 Decision-making is stressed in the standards-based programs that prepare teachers and other school personnel for professional practice.
-Initial teacher preparation programs are aligned with the Ohio/INTASC (Interstate New Teacher Assessment and Support Consortium) Standards, the Ohio Standards for the Teaching Profession, Specialized Professional Association Standards, and the Praxis Pathwise Domains.
+Initial teacher preparation programs are aligned with the Ohio Standards for the Teaching Profession, Specialized Professional Association Standards.
 Advanced Programs for practicing teachers are aligned with the Ohio Standards for the Teaching Profession.
+Specific key assessments embedded in coursework must be completed to demonstrate that students meet these standards.
 For more complete information about the teacher education program please consult the College of Education Office of Student Services at (330) 972-6970.

-• Educational Foundations Courses (10 credits):

-All are required unless waived at the time of admission.
+- Educational Foundations Courses (10 credits): - All are required unless waived at the time of admission.
 Foundation courses may not be used as option or elective courses.

-5100:604 Topical Seminar in the Cultural Foundations of Education 3 5100:620 Psychology of Instruction for Teaching and Learning 3 5100:642 Topical Seminar in Measurement and Evaluation 3 5100:695 Field Experience: Master's (taken in conjunction with 5100:620) 1
+5100:604 Topical Seminar in the Cultural Foundations of Education 3 5100:620 Psychology of Instruction for Teaching and Learning 3 5100:642 Introduction to Classroom Assessment for Teacher 3 5100:695 Field Experience: Master's (taken in conjunction with 5100:620) 1

-Option in Adolescent to Young Adult (AYA) Education (grades 7-12): Integrated Social Studies Licensure
+Option in Adolescent to Young Adult (AYA) Education (grades 7-12): Integrated Social Studies Licensure (530700MSED)